ManoLo2ManoLo/E-commerce-Back-End/README.md

 * git clone https://github.com/ManoLo2ManoLo/E-commerce-Back-End.git

 ## Install Dependencies
-* All NPM packages required for this application (bcrypt, connect-session-sequelize, dotenv, express, express-handlebars, express-session, mysql2, sequelize) are already listed as dependencies in the package.json file.
+* All NPM packages required for this application are already listed as dependencies in the package.json file.
 Run the command 'npm i' command in your terminal at the root directory level to install the packages.
 * Ensure you have Node.js installed on your machine.
 The budget tracker application will be invoked by entering node server.js in the command line.

 ## Start Application
-* You will see the App running on port 3001! in the console.
-You can then view the app on http://localhost:3001/.
+* You will see the App running on the Terminal.

 ## Screenshots
 List of Categories: <br />